 - Nervousness, anxiety, or touchiness.

 - Tremors (trembling of the hands and fingers).

 - Changes in menstrual patterns, such as lighter flow or less frequent periods, in women.

 - An enlarged thyroid gland (called a goiter), which can appear as swelling at the base of the neck.

 Symptoms in older adults may be subtle.
 Examples are increased heart rate, fatigue during normal activities, and withdrawal.
 Doctors may mistake hyperthyroidism for depression or dementia.

 People who have Graves’ disease may have additional symptoms.
 One of the most common symptoms is swollen or bulging eyes.
 This can cause your eyes to be dry and red.
-You may have pain, tearing, blurry or double vision, or sensitivity to light.
+You may have pain:

 What causes hyperthyroidism?